IrishTechCommunity/irishtechcommunity.github.io/NewUserGuide.md

 Firstly, welcome to the community!

-While you might feel a little anxious getting to know everyone around here, there is a single piece of advice we can give you as part of the Admin team.
+While you might feel a little anxious getting to know everyone around here, most of the time we don't bite.
+However, in order to make your life a little easier in terms of finding your feet.
+Here are some things to keep in mind while you're here.

+## WelcomeBot & Abbot

+WelcomeBot & Abbot were created to help you guys settle in.
+The #welcome channel is designed for everyone to introduce themselves to the community if they wish to do so, you will be welcomed by Abbot into the channel.
+WelcomeBot will also be DMing new users with information which is also listed in the House Keeping section below.

+Full details can be found [here](http://irishtechcommunity.com/welcomebotabbot)

 ## Keep talking